JamesLinus/free-server/README.md

 bash install-shadowsocks-spdy-openvpn.sh
 ```

-Note that, the script could be redeploy/reinstall on your Ubuntu without worries on losing any Shadowsocks/SPDY account, password.
+Note that, the script could be redeployed/reinstalled on your Ubuntu without worries on losing any old Shadowsocks/SPDY account or password.
-I back them up if found before re-installation.
+It backs them up if found any before execute re-installation.

 ## Create User